Spinach didn't cause this man's 'Popeye' arm

 The best treatment for most patients, he said, is RICE: Rest, Ice, Compression, Elevation.

-Both Scheirer and Maskin said proximal tendon tears can almost always be treated without surgery.
+Both Scheirer and Matzkin said proximal tendon tears can almost always be treated without surgery.
 An operation would primarily address cosmetic concerns but leave behind a visible scar.

 Tears to the distal tendon, which connects the biceps muscle to the elbow, are more rare but usually result in greater disability and need to be reattached with a surgical procedure.

-Note: Correction: This story has been revised to correct the spelling of Dr. Matzkin's name.